 A review of traffic conditions in the Corridor indicates that the existing carrying capacity of the facility is inadequate to accommodate current and future peak demand volumes, and that Level of Service (LOS) F prevails in the peak direction during the entire peak period, where LOS F is defined as the worst freeway operating condition and is defined as a density of more than 45 passenger cars/lane/mile.
-The results also indicate that there are several physical conditions that contribute to unacceptable traffic queues.
-The following list summarizes the deficiencies identified along the SR-91 corridor:
+The results also indicate that there are several physical constraints that generate unacceptable traffic queues.
+The following list summarizes the deficiencies identified along the SR-91 Corridor:

-- Heavy traffic volumes from I-15 converge with the SR-91 and increase delay during the peak hours. - SR-71 traffic demand and trumpet interchange geometry (Type L-12) for the EB SR-91 to NB SR-71 connector contribute to mainline delays. - High traffic volumes from Gypsum Canyon Road, Santa Ana Canyon Road, and Green River Road contribute to congestion on the mainline. - One of the two lanes from The Eastern Transportation Corridor (State Route 241) connector is dropped at the merge to EB SR-91, causing additional congestion. - Heavy traffic reentering the freeway merges at slow speeds from existing WB and EB truck scales, impacting the general-purpose lanes.
+- Heavy traffic volumes from I-15 (North and South) converge with SR-91.
+The weaving and merging condition is complicated by the close proximity of the Westbound (WB) Main Street off-ramp. - High traffic volumes from Gypsum Canyon Road and Santa Ana Canyon Road contribute to congestion on the mainline.
+A significant number of this traffic is redirected (balanced) traffic trying to bypass mainline congestion. - One of the two EB lanes from The Eastern Transportation Corridor (State Route 241) is dropped at the merge to State Route 91 (SR-91), causing additional congestion in the EB direction. - Heavy traffic reentering the freeway merges at slow speeds from existing WB and EB truck scales, impacting the general-purpose lanes.
 EB truck traffic must make two lane changes to stay on EB SR-91. - SR-55 merges with SR-91.
-An EB lane on SR-91 is dropped (as a dedicated exit) at Lakeview Avenue and a second EB lane is dropped (as a dedicated exit) at Imperial Highway creating a weave condition.

-- WB SR-91 drops a GP lane and a 91 Express Lane to SB SR-55, which contributes to mainline congestion.
-This drop also occurs on the left-hand side of SR-91 as opposed to the standard right-hand connector exit. - High demand from Weir Canyon Road, Imperial Highway and Lakeview Avenue increases delay during the peak hours. - ❖ WB traffic entering SR-91 at Lakeview Avenue to SB SR-55 contributes to mainline congestion by weaving through three lanes on WB SR-91. - The existing two-lane connector from WB SR-91 to SB SR-55 is over capacity. - There is a lane drop on EB SR-91 at SB SR-241 which creates a chokepoint in the area.
+An EB lane on SR-91 is dropped (as a dedicated exit) at Lakeview Avenue and a second EB lane is dropped (as a dedicated exit) at Imperial Highway creating a weave condition. - WB SR-91 drops a GP lane and a 91 Express Lane to SB SR-55, which contributes to mainline congestion.
+This drop also occurs on the left-hand side of SR-91 as opposed to the typical right-hand connector exit. - High demand from Weir Canyon Road, Imperial Highway and Lakeview Avenue increases delay during the peak hours. - WB traffic entering SR-91 at Lakeview Avenue to southbound (SB) SR-55 contributes to mainline congestion by weaving through three lanes on WB SR-91. - The existing two lane connector from WB SR-91 to SB SR-55 is over capacity. - There is a trap lane from EB SR-91 that terminates at SB SR-241 which creates a chokepoint in the area.